msedgren/cursing_less_talon/README.md

 - cut until color shape key: cut from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
   For example: `cut until yellow circle air` will select the token with an a character with a yellow circle above it.
+- cut color shape key until color shape key: cut from the first token to the second token.
+  For example: `cut red square each until yellow circle air` will cut from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.

 ### Clearing